 Poor conditions may also cause problems with leaf spot.

-Excessive watering or overhead watering can cause root and crown rot.
+Excessive watering or overhead water can cause root and crown rot.

-Spider mites and fungus gnats may be problematic for overwatered plants.
+Spider mites and fungus gnats may be problematic when overwatered.

 Take care to water your plant infrequently.